LandPLUS is one of the premier estate agency groups providing real estate services for more than 20 years in Singapore.

 Property for Expats in Singapore

-The rental market in Singapore is tight and the rental ceiling is not regulated.
+You’re spoilt with property choices when it comes to Singapore, as the city offers a wide range of neighbourhoods and accommodations.
+The rental market in Singapore is tight, and the rental ceiling is not regulated.
 It is important to engage a realtor who can provide guidance on the market trends and make sure that you get a fair deal.

 Key property tips you should know as an expat in Singapore